 Issue at a Glance

-On September 30, 2018, Canada joined the U.S. and Mexico in the successor to NAFTA, the U.S.- Mexico -Canada Agreement (USMCA).
+On November 30, 2018, the U.S., Mexico and Canada joined in the successor to NAFTA, the U.S.- Mexico -Canada Agreement (USMCA).
 NAFTA removed barriers to intraregional trade, including agricultural products traded between Mexico and the U.S. and most agricultural products traded between the U.S. and Canada since it was implemented in 1994.
 Agricultural exports from the U.S. to Canada and Mexico increased from $8.9 billion in 1993 to $39 billion in 2017.
 The USMCA not only locks in market opportunities previously developed with our North American neighbors, but also builds on those trade relationships in several key areas.

 Get the Facts: What’s New in This Deal?